 5. Le Pain Quotidien

-With plenty of vegan and vegetarian options, a beautiful Parisian-style terrace, and prime location at the entrance of Wan Chai’s charming Lee Tung Avenue, rustic Belgian restaurant Le Pain Quotidien is a great spot for people watching by day or night.
+With plenty of vegan and vegetarian dishes on offer, and a beautiful Parisian-style terrace perched at the end of Lee Tung Avenue, rustic Belgian restaurant Le Pain Quotidien is a great spot for people watching come day or night.
 The crunchy, juicy Quinoa Detox Salad is the ideal lunchtime pick-me-up, while the hot Chilli Con Carne (pictured) makes for a delicious dinner.
-We can’t get enough of their feisty Beet Booster smoothie too, and admittedly we have caved into the temptation of their Chocolate Eclair, but it was only once.
-Ok, twice.
+We can’t get enough of the zesty Beet Booster smoothie here too, and admittedly we have given in to the temptation of a Chocolate Eclair once or twice.
+We’re only human.